Transaction Life Cycle

 -

-Form a Transaction Certificate: After collecting responses from a supermajority of validators, the client can form a transaction certificate.
-Unlike consensus-based blockchains, IOTA validators are not burdened by needing to propagate signatures or aggregate certificates; this is the responsibility of the client or gateway.
+Form a Transaction Certificate: After collecting responses from a supermajority of validators, the client can form a transaction certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality..
+Unlike consensus-based blockchains, IOTA validators are not burdened by needing to propagate signatures or aggregate _certificate_s; this is the responsibility of the client or gateway.

 -